ktorio/ktor-documentation/topics/Serving_Static_Content.md

 ## Folders

 In order to serve the contents from a folder, we need to specify the folder name using the `files` function.
-The path is **always relative to the application path**
+The path is **always relative to the application path**:

 ```kotlin
 routing {